-Cherry blossoms are a beautiful sign of spring and a signal of warmer days ahead.
+Cherry blossoms in Chicago are a beautiful sign of spring and a signal of warmer days ahead.
 Now, the Sakura blooms are finally expected to bloom and have started showing signs of flourishing soon.
 The soft, delicate blossoms only bloom for a week or two, making it a rare sight.
-If you want to take in the blooming season this year, here’s where you can go for a spectacular view.
+If you want to take in the florals and see cherry blossoms in Chicago this year, here’s where you can go for a spectacular view.

 Because they are so rare, options can be limited in the city, but worry not.
-Below, I’ve compiled a map with all the hot cherry blossom viewing spots.
-Read on for more info.
+Below, we’ve compiled a map with all the hot cherry blossom viewing spots, from Chicago’s most prominent gardens to the best parks.

 1. Jackson Park